-3 Method
+4 Method

-3.1 Data Collection Method
+4.1 Data Collection Method

 This first task employs a qualitative and quantitative method.
-Data mainly collected through secondary observation, such as gathering from satellite images, papers, and related documents.
-On the other hand, field observation was conducted in several pilot area to observe the overall condition.
+Data is mainly collected through secondary observation, such as gathering from satellite images, papers, and related documents.
+We collected Landsat 8 OLI (Operation Land Imager) satellite images for monitoring forest conditions from 2015 to 2023.
+The data was taken from USGS Earth Explorer.
+We filtered the clear-sky scenes with maximum of 20 % cloud cover.
+We applied radiometric and atmospheric correction before processing the images.

+On the other hand, field observation was conducted in several pilot areas to observe the overall condition.
+Pilot observation is one of the ways to assemble data.
+Because all pilot areas have different characteristics, field observation is needed if it's possible to be done.
 Data from pilots assembled through data collection provided by pilot partners.
-A systematic literature review also conducted to analyze the rest data that cannot be collected from the pilot area.
+A systematic literature review was also conducted to analyse the rest data that could not be collected from the pilot area.